MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-create-solution.md

 ## Regional outage

-Azure Data Explorer does not support **automatic** protection against the outage of an **entire** Azure region.
+Azure Data Explorer doesn't support **automatic** protection against the outage of an **entire** Azure region.
 This disruption could happen during a natural disaster, like an earthquake.
 If you require a solution for this type of situation, you must create two or more independent clusters in two [Azure paired regions](https://docs.microsoft.com/azure/best-practices-availability-paired-regions).

 Once you have created multiple clusters, do the following steps: